-This page is devoted to providing information in advance of the 2020 Century Celebration of the 19th Amendment to the United States Constitution.
+This page is devoted to providing information related to the 2020 Century Celebration of the 19th Amendment to the United States Constitution.

 The year 1920 marked the culmination of a decades-long struggle to expand voting rights to finally include the majority of citizens who had been denied the right to participate in elections since the founding of the United States.

 Illinois was among the states where many leaders of the women's suffrage movement organized, strategized and successfully fought for the expansion of voting rights to include women, including electing women as early as 1894.
-Illinois was the first state to vote to ratify the 19th Amendment to the US Constitution and also voted prior to 1920 to include women in voting in various elections, including Congress and for President.
+Illinois was among the first states to vote to ratify the 19th Amendment to the US Constitution and also voted prior to 1920 to include women in voting in various elections, including voting for Congress and the office of US President.

 Powerpoint presentation: Promoting the Century Celebration of the 19th Amendment in Illinois, for the joint conference with the Illinois Association of County Clerks and the Association of Election Commissions of Illinois, Sept.
 24, 2019 in Springfield, IL